derUli/amerre/README.md

 RAM: 8 GB
 GPU: Intel UHD Graphics

-This laptop can run the game in its native 900P screen resolution at 60 FPS.

 My main machine where I develop the game on has these specs:

 OS: Windows 11
 CPU: Intel Core i7-10700F
 RAM: 32 GB
 GPU: NVIDIA Quadro T400 4GB

-This machine can run the game in 1080P @ 120 FPS.

 ## Controls